-Fourth session Sunday, 24 October 2010 Exhibition Center, Abu Dhabi PC.4/DC.6 referring to Article II and IV of IRENA's Statute, defining the overall objectives and activities of the Agency and thus, building the basis for the 2011 Work Programme and Budget, considering the challenges to establish the Secretariat of the Preparatory Commission including all support services necessary for the implementation of its programmes and initial pilot projects, noting that a balance needs to be achieved between the establishment of the Secretariat, building its internal capacity and infrastructure, providing advice and support for Signatories and becoming an active partner in international fora, recalling paragraph III number 3. of the Decision PC.3/dc.6 on Adopting the 2010 Work programme and Budget of the Preparatory Commission that the Secretariat shall develop a Work Programme and Budget for 2011 for adoption at the fourth session of the Preparatory Commission/ first Assembly, having considered Regulation 3.1 of the financial regulations of the Commission stating that the Secretariat shall prepare and submit to the Commission a draft budget for its next financial period which is defined under Regulation 2 of the financial regulations of the Commission as one calendar year, recalling regulation 4.1 of the financial regulations of the Commission, recalling regulation 5a of the financial regulations which states that resources of the Commission shall comprise voluntary contributions made by Members on the basis of the indicative IRENA scale of contributions, emphasising the considerable uncertainties in implementing the 2010 Work Programme and Budget and the shortfall in contributions in 2010 compared to adopted budget and the need to avoid those difficulties in 2011, striving for the first Assembly of IRENA which is to convene in the first quarter of 2011 which will adopt the 2011 Work Programme and Budget, bearing in mind that any delay in the date of the first Assembly would lead to a delay in mandatory contributions necessitating an even greater need for voluntary contributions prior to the first Assembly, considering that Signatories have to prepare for their financial contributions in 2011,
+Sunday, 24 October 2010 Exhibition Center, Abu Dhabi

+Draft decision PC.4/DC.6 regarding the Provisional Work Programme and Budget of the Preparatory Commission for 2011 referring to Article II and IV of IRENA's Statute, defining the overall objectives and activities of the Agency and thus, building the basis for the 2011 Work Programme and Budget, considering the challenges to establish the Secretariat of the Preparatory Commission including all support services necessary for the implementation of its programmes and initial pilot projects, noting that a balance needs to be achieved between the establishment of the Secretariat, building its internal capacity and infrastructure, providing advice and support for Signatories and becoming an active partner in international fora, recalling paragraph III number 3. of the Decision PC.3/dc.6 on Adopting the 2010 Work programme and Budget of the Preparatory Commission that the Secretariat shall develop a Work Programme and Budget for 2011 for adoption at the fourth session of the Preparatory Commission/ first Assembly, having considered Regulation 3.1 of the financial regulations of the Commission stating that the Secretariat shall prepare and submit to the Commission a draft budget for its next financial period which is defined under Regulation 2 of the financial regulations of the Commission as one calendar year, recalling regulation 4.1 of the financial regulations of the Commission, recalling regulation 5a of the financial regulations which states that resources of the Commission shall comprise voluntary contributions made by Members on the basis of the indicative IRENA scale of contributions, emphasising the considerable uncertainties in implementing the 2010 Work Programme and Budget and the shortfall in contributions in 2010 compared to adopted budget and the need to avoid those difficulties in 2011.

+The Preparatory Commission for the International Renewable Energy Agency ("Commission"), at its fourth session, striving for the first Assembly of IRENA which is to convene in the first quarter of 2011 which will adopt the 2011 Work Programme and Budget, bearing in mind that any delay in the date of the first Assembly would lead to a delay in mandatory contributions necessitating an even greater need for voluntary contributions prior to the first Assembly.

+considering that Signatories have to prepare for their financial contributions in 2011,